dylanpoch/Condenscreen-v1.2/README.md

 **CondenScreen** is a robust, open-source pipeline developed to analyze condensate phenotypes in immunofluorescence images.
 Developed by the Schlieker Lab, the program leverages [CellProfiler 4.2.8](https://cellprofiler.org/) for image segmentation and R for statistical analysis.

-### For our trained deep residual convolutional neural network (ResNet18) model, please download .ipynb file in CondensateML along with its associated model.pt file.
+#### For the condensate trained deep residual convolutional neural network (ResNet18) model, please download .ipynb file in CondensateML along with its associated model.pt file.
-### For Interactive Figures, please download the .html files in the InteractiveFigures folder!
+#### For Interactive Figures, please download the .html files in the InteractiveFigures folder!
 ---

 ## Overview